casbin/casbin-hub/README.md

 dataSourceName = root:123@tcp(localhost:3306)/
 ```

-Casbin-dashboard uses XORM to connect to DB, so all DBs supported by XORM can also be used.
+Casbin-Hub uses XORM to connect to DB, so all DBs supported by XORM can also be used.

 - Run backend (in port 8800):